 1. Nobuko Needlepoint Background Stitch

 This is such a fun little needlepoint background stitch.
-It uses diagonal stitches but it doesn't really have a direction, so it can go anywhere.
+It uses diagonal stitches but it doesn't really have a direction, so it can go anywhere—even small spaces, and there aren't too many decorative needlepoint stitches that are this versatile.

-The Nobuko stitch adds some nice texture to an otherwise bland background.
-See how it elevates this Klimatet needlepoint kit design.
+The Nobuko stitch adds interesting texture to a background or other space.
+See how it elevates the green apple on this Apple and Pear needlepoint kit design?

 The Nobuko stitch is easy to create.
 It is stitched in rows, like a Continental stitch.